Global ship traffic seen from space. A week of ship traffic on the seven seas.

 The Marine Traffic project

-It is dedicated in collecting and presenting data which are exploited in research areas, such as but not limited to the following:
+The project is dedicated to collecting and presenting data that are used in the following research areas, as well as others:

 - Study of marine telecommunications in respect of efficiency and propagation parameters